Leeds backs in English Premier League after 16-year exile - WHIZ News

 It comes a year after a late collapse saw the northern English team drop to third place and have to go through the playoffs where it was beaten.

-Seen as a sleeping giant of English soccer, Leeds won the last of its three English league titles in 1992, and was a Champions League semifinalist in 2001.
+Seen as a sleeping giant of English soccer, Leeds won the last of its three English league titles in 1992 — the final season before inception of the Premier League — and was a Champions League semifinalist in 2001.

 A financial implosion led to the team being relegated from the Premier League in 2004.

-In 2018, the San Francisco 49ers took a minority ownership stake in the club, which is majority owned by Andrea Radrizzani.
+The 49ers Enterprises investment affiliate of the San Francisco NFL team also took a minority ownership stake in 2018.

+Leeds made a bold statement of intent by appointing Bielsa in the summer of 2018.

+Bielsa spent seven years in charge of Argentina, guiding it to Olympic gold in 2004 and the runner-up spot in the Copa America the same year.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports